 Cuban espresso sometimes known as Café Cubano is an espresso drink from Cuba that is made using dark roasted coffee combined with a generous layer of sugary foam.
 Because of the bitterness of the roast, the addition of a sweetener is essential, in order to balance out the bitter taste of the coffee.

 Check out our guide to learn how to make Cuban coffee.

 Popular in a number of provinces in Turkey, including Adana, Urfa, Mardin and Hatay, mirra is a very bitter coffee drink, made with very finely ground beans.
 It is sometimes called Arabic coffee, owing to the origin of it’s name mirra – derived from the Arabic word “mur” – which means bitter.
-Mirra is quite similar to regular Turkish coffee and is often made with cardamom to add flavor.
+Mirra is quite similar to regular Turkish coffee and is often made with cardamom to add flavour.
 Mirra is also drank in Lebanon and Syria.

 29. Qishr Coffee

 Qishr coffee is a sweet ginger coffee beverage that is popular in Yemen.
 It is made by brewing dried coffee cherries with hot water, then adding ginger, cinnamon, cloves and sugar.

 A 240 ml serving of Qishr coffee contains 54 calories, 0.06g of protein, 21.6g of calcium, 4.9g of sodium and 15g of potassium.